-Taxis are still quite cheap in Greece.
+Taxis are still reasonably cheap in Greece.
 Count a cost

 in town.
-Make sure that the meter is set or fix the price beforehand.
+Make sure that the meter is set or arrange the price beforehand.

 If you take a taxi at major taxi stands, you will often see a price table listing